processone/ejabberd-api/README.md

 ## ejabberd command-line tool

-ejabberd command-line tool allow interacting ejabberd with ejabberd ReST API.
+The `ejabberd` command-line tool allows you to interact with your ejabberd server by using ejabberd's ReST API.
 It relies on OAuth tokens and scope to define the command the user will be allowed to call.

 ### Usage

 1. Generating an OAuth token:

-   To use ejabberd command-line tool, you first need to generate an OAuth token.
+   To use the `ejabberd` command-line tool, you first need to generate an OAuth token.

    It can be done, for example, with the following command: